borisf/borisf.github.io/index.md

 I am a Senior Software Engineer with customer facing experience, working as a Partner Engineer at Google.
 I enjoy the intersection of technology, problem solving and people.

-My career has span from developing Android automatic updates and file synchronization applications to developer tools, [ClassyShark](https://github.com/google/android-classyshark) and [Gradle Recipes](https://github.com/android/gradle-recipes), to the server side, working on Google Play Billing (fraud) and Play Multi Platform (OAuth 2.0 and API) integrations.
+My career has span from developing Android automatic updates and file synchronization apps to developer tools, [ClassyShark](https://github.com/google/android-classyshark) and [Gradle Recipes](https://github.com/android/gradle-recipes), to the server side, working on Google Play Billing (fraud) and Play Multi Platform (OAuth 2.0 and API) integrations.